gbisaga/devops/developer/aws-developer-queues.md

 - Deduplication - provide MessageDeduplicationId with your message - deduplication interval is 5 minutes, within that interval other message is ignored
   - Content-based deduplication - automatically calculates the MessageDeduplicationId as SHA256 of body only (not the attributes)
 - Sequencing - ensure strict ordering specify same MessageGroupId, e.g. to deliver messages for a user, use the user_id as the MessageGroupId
---> KEY POINT: deduplication always based on group id + deduplication id; deduplication id is calculated in content-based deduplication
+-> KEY POINT: deduplication always based on group id + deduplication id; deduplication id is calculated in content-based deduplication

 SQS EXAM must-know details
 - SQS Extended Client - Normally message length limit = 256K, SQS extended client = Java library that uses S3+SQS, sends only small "metadata" message in SQS
 - Security
-  -- Encryption in transit using HTTPS
+  - Encryption in transit using HTTPS
-  -- Server side encryption (SSE) using KMS - set Customer Master Key (CMK) to use -- Data key reuse period (1 min-24 hours, default 5 minutes) - lower = KMS API used more often, more security and more $ -- Only encrypts body, not attributes
+  - Server side encryption (SSE) using KMS - set Customer Master Key (CMK) to use
+  - Data key reuse period (1 min-24 hours, default 5 minutes) - lower = KMS API used more often, more security and more $
+  - Only encrypts body, not attributes
-  -- IAM policy must allow usage of SQS
+  - IAM policy must allow usage of SQS
-  -- SQS queue access policy - IP limits, time limtis -- No VPC endpoint, only thru Internet
+  - SQS queue access policy - IP limits, time limtis
+  - No VPC endpoint, only thru Internet
 - API
-  -- CreateQuee, DeleteQueue
+  - CreateQueue, DeleteQueue
-  -- PurgeQueue - delete all messages, take up to 60 second -- SendMessage, ReceiveMessage, DeleteMessage
+  - PurgeQueue - delete all messages, take up to 60 second
+  - SendMessage, ReceiveMessage, DeleteMessage
-  -- ChangeMessageVisibility - change the timeout
+  - ChangeMessageVisibility - change the timeout
-  -- Batch APIs for sen, delete, change visibility - reduce costs
+  - Batch APIs for sen, delete, change visibility - reduce costs

 SNS - want to send messages to many receivers - pub/sub
 - subscribers - SQS, HTTP(s) (with deliver retries), Lambda, email